Responsible Conduct of Research Training FAQS

 A trainee on an NIH Training Grant can satisfy this training requirement by enrolling in and completing the requirements for MED 255, Responsible Conduct of Research.
 Note that completion of one of the CITI modules does NOT satisfy the NIH requirement.

-Yes, as a subscriber of the CITI Single Sign On you will be prompted to go through the Stanford web auth page
+- You will be prompted to go through the Stanford web auth page.

 Do I have to complete the quizzes?